 Galit never gave up, she arrived promptly to teach our kids what it is to initiate and use the things they learn in their own initiatives.

-Science teacher, Shirley Ben-Yaakov, Entrepreneurship for Kids Program coordinator at the school:
+Science teacher, Shirley Ben-Yaakov, entrepreneurship studies coordinator at the school:

 Last Friday we had a charming and fruitful meeting in which the students made decisions regarding the approval of Ronni's ideas...

 The students are excited and look forward to the coming Friday to start work.

 Galit, thank you for your effort and input, you are a star!